Andrettin/Wyrmsun/readme.txt

 - Burgs and Bastions now provide two guard towers in defensive battles.

 * Maps
-- Improvements to the generation of the Braga and Salzburg maps.
+- Improvements to the generation of the Belfort, Braga, Malmo, Novgorod, Oderzo, Regensburg, Salzburg and Tanais maps.

 * Miscellaneous
 - A idle worker button now appears in the upper right corner of the screen if there are any idle workers.